Daniel Bonade: Instruments and Equipment

-Bonade played on Selmer clarinets through the beginning part of his career until Lefebvre's death when he was given Buffet Clarinets that Lefebvre had inherited from Cyril Rose.
-Bonade would use these instruments until 1955, when he signed a contract with Leblanc Corporation and promoted their Symphony 3 clarinet line.
+Bonade played on Selmer clarinets through the beginning part of his career until Lefebvre's death when he was given Buffet clarinets that Lefebvre had inherited from Cyril Rose.
+Bonade used these instruments until 1955, when he signed a contract with Leblanc Corporation and promoted their Symphony 3 clarinet line.

-In 1957, Bonade received a patent for his ligature design which is still used by many professionals today.
+In 1957, Bonade received a patent for a ligature design which is still used by many professionals today.